PaulDelamare/Diwe_back/README.md

 Response :

-> An email is send to the doctor
+> An email is send to the doctor or if it's a fictive doctor automatically bind

-- 201
+- 200/201

 ```json
 {